 Have you ever had a customer call you to ask what the heck happened to your website?
 Or have you ever visited a site you go to all the time, only to get an unexpected malware warning from your browser?

-DNS hijacking is a growing problem, and it can both ruin a company’s business reputation and cause them to experience major losses from a data breach.
+DNS or url hijacking fix are forms of hijacking is a growing problem, and it can both ruin a company’s business reputation and cause them to experience major losses from a data breach.

-When looking at any type of managed network security, you also have to consider the importance of your business website.
+When looking at any type of managed network security, you also have to consider the importance of your business website and possible webpage hijacking.
 It’s typically the first place a potential customer will go to find out more about your products and services and whether or not they want to do business with you.

 85% of consumers research online first before making a purchase.

-When a website is hijacked, it not only takes your online storefront offline, it does something much worse.
-It can turn your previously trusted domain into a spam site that can inject malware onto the devices that visit it.
+When a website is hijacked or suffers from a WordPress malware redirect hack that includes malicious code, it not only takes your online storefront offline with a malicious redirect, it does something much worse.
+It can turn your previously trusted domain into a spam site, using page hijackers, and with a redirect hack that can inject malware onto the devices that visit it.

 What is DNS Hijacking?